-We have found that the saturation of 2D ITG turbulence in Z-pinch geometry is mediated by strong quasi-static ZFs with patchwise-constant zonal shear (Section 3).
-There is a clear transition between a ZF-dominated Dimits regime and a strongly turbulent state, which in 2D fails to saturate at a finite amplitude (Section 4.5).
-The mechanism that sustains the ZFs in the Dimits regime $(\kappa_T < \kappa_T)$ and undermines them beyond it $(\kappa_T > \kappa_T^c)$ is linked to the turbulent momentum flux of ITG modes in the presence of a coherent zonal shear.
+We have found that the saturation of two-dimensional ITG turbulence in Z-pinch geometry is mediated by strong quasi-static ZFs with patchwise-constant zonal shear (§ 3).
+There is a clear transition between a ZF-dominated Dimits regime and a strongly turbulent state, which in two dimensions fails to saturate at a finite amplitude (§ 4.5).
+The mechanism that sustains the ZFs in the Dimits regime ($\kappa_T < \kappa_T^c$) and undermines them beyond it ($\kappa_T > \kappa_T^c$) is linked to the turbulent momentum flux of ITG modes in the presence of a coherent zonal shear.
 Namely, in the Dimits regime, the response of ITG turbulence to strong (comparable to the ITG-instability growth rate), coherent zonal shear can be described in terms of a negative turbulent viscosity that reinforces the ZFs.
-This turbulent viscosity vanishes at the Dimits threshold and becomes positive beyond it, thus impeding any strong zonal shear that could suppress turbulence (Section 4.2).
+This turbulent viscosity vanishes at the Dimits threshold and becomes positive beyond it, thus impeding any strong zonal shear that could suppress turbulence (§ 4.2).
 Viewed this way, the Dimits transition is caused by a change in the properties of sheared ITG turbulence.
 In the model considered here, the turbulent momentum flux consists of the usual Reynolds stress, familiar from hydrodynamics, and a diamagnetic contribution.
-We find that the former acts to reinforce the ZFs, while the latter opposes the ZFs (Section 4.3).
+We find that the former acts to reinforce the ZFs, while the latter opposes the ZFs (§ 4.3).

-In general, therefore, determining whether a set of equilibrium parameters lies within the Dimits regime, requires one to make a statement about the combined momentum flux of all turbulent modes.
-In Section 4.4, we employed the heuristic assumption that the momentum flux is determined predominantly by the most unstable modes with a finite tilt $(k_x = \alpha k_y)$.
-We found that $\alpha \approx 3$ models reasonably well the Dimits threshold for large temperature gradients and collisionalities[‡].
-At low collisionalities, such simple considerations do not produce quantitatively satisfactory results.
+In general, therefore, determining whether a set of equilibrium parameters lies within the Dimits regime requires one to make a statement about the combined momentum flux of all turbulent modes.
+In § 4.4, we employed the heuristic assumption that the momentum flux is determined predominantly by the most unstable modes with a finite tilt ($k_x = \alpha k_y$).
+We found that $\alpha \approx 3$ models reasonably well the Dimits threshold for large temperature gradients and collisionalities.
+15 At low collisionalities, such simple considerations do not produce quantitatively satisfactory results.

-[†] Also because of the presence of 2D invariants (see Section 2.7), which can lead to an inverse cascade and energy pile-up at the largest available (box) scale, as they do in 2D hydrodynamic turbulence (Frisch 1995).
+14Also because of the presence of two-dimensional invariants (see § 2.7), which can lead to an inverse cascade and energy pile-up at the largest available (box) scale, as they do in two-dimensional hydrodynamic turbulence (Frisch 1995).

-The mechanism for the Dimits transition described above is not directly tied to the onset of the radially localised tertiary instability found at the extrema of the ZF (Section 2.9 and Appendix C).
-It is more appropriate to view it as the quenching of some nonlinear version of the secondary instability (Section 2.8).
-This appears to be in contrast with the transition seen in the Hasegawa-Wakatani equations, where the tertiary instability was argued to determine the threshold for the strong-turbulence regime (Zhu et al. 2020)[†].
+The mechanism for the Dimits transition described above is not directly tied to the onset of the radially localised tertiary instability found at the extrema of the ZF (§ 2.9 and appendix C).
+It is more appropriate to view it as the quenching of some nonlinear version of the secondary instability (§ 2.8).
+This appears to be in contrast with the transition seen in the Hasegawa-Wakatani equations, where the tertiary instability was argued to determine the threshold for the strong-turbulence regime (Zhu et al. 2020b).
+The Hasegawa-Wakatani system does not contain the diamagnetic stress discussed in § 4.3 or, indeed, any other form of poloidal momentum flux apart from the Reynolds stress.
+Thus, by construction, it lacks the effects discussed in this paper.
+However, it is worth mentioning that Zhu et al. (2020b) have observed turbulent bursts triggered by travelling structures in the Hasegawa-Wakatani system.
+Due to the lack of diamagnetic stress, these turbulent bursts are bound to restore the ZFs.